 Let’s discuss both of these in more detail.

-How to create custom taxonomy in WordPress with a plugin (no-code way)
+How to create custom taxonomy with a plugin (no-code way)

-There are many popular WordPress plugins for creating custom post types and taxonomies.
-For this tutorial, we’ll be using the free Easy Post Types and Fields plugin to create custom taxonomies.
+There are many popular WordPress taxonomy plugins for creating custom post types and taxonomies like Custom Post Type UI Plugin.
+For this WordPress tutorial, we’ll be using the free Easy Post Types and Fields plugin to create your own custom taxonomies.

-We designed this plugin with an aim to make the process of creating custom post types and taxonomies more simplified.
-With the Easy Post Types and Fields plugin, you can do the same in minutes, and that too without touching a single line of code.
+We designed this plugin with the aim to make the process of creating custom post types and taxonomies more simplified.
+Additionally, with the Easy Post Types and Fields plugin, you can do the same in minutes.
+It doesn't require touching a single line of code snippet.

-Setting up taxonomies with a plugin is better as it takes less time to set up, and it never leads to any coding-related issues.
-In addition to that, when you opt to go with the codeless route, it’s easier for someone else to understand the system and make future adjustments.
+Setting up taxonomies with a plugin is better as it takes less time to set up.
+Additionally, it never leads to any coding-related issues.
+When you opt to go with the codeless route, it’s easier for someone else to understand the system and make future adjustments.

 You can easily avoid such issues with the Easy Post Types and Fields plugin.
 So, let’s see how you can set it up.